mj-xmr/SolOptXMR/docs/testing.md

 ![low-load](screenshots/testing/04-low-input.png)

-With Wattage as low as 5W peak, it's interesting to see if the system is able to try to mine anything while keeping the batteries above the minimum.
+With the wattage as low as 5W peak, it's interesting to see if the system is able to try to mine anything while keeping the batteries above the minimum.

 ### 2 computers on one day